jdtsmith/speedrect/README.md

 ## Hints

 A rectangle is just a _region_ (point and mark), specially interpreted.
-While marking rectangles, you can `C-x C-x` to cycle point among any of the rectangle's four corners.
+While marking rectangles, you can use `x` to cycle point among any of the rectangles four corners.
 This is useful to make changes to the appropriate side of the selected region.

-Use calc, it's super-powerful:
+Use calc, it's super-powerful...

 ### Using Calc